Tuesday, May 10, 2016

 Hiding her disappointment in her mother’s death, Margaret changed the subject.
 She always tried to be strong for her father.
 He seemed so lonely since her mother passed away.

 “Besides, James is in law school,” she said.
-“He was a marine.
+“He was a Marine.
 I’m sure he could be a Senator one day.
 Just because his father wasn’t a Senator means nothing.”

-Margaret picked up the golden invitation to the Christmas Masquerade Ball and put it in her purse.
 Not only would the event be held in the Grand Ballroom at the Waldorf Astoria on Fifth Avenue, but there would also be a week of parties leading to the Christmas Eve Ball.
 She would be escorted by one military cadet and one civilian, but neither of her choice.

 “Fine, I will go!”
 Margaret said.
 “And I’m not telling James a thing about it . . .”